betaflight/blackbox-log-viewer/Readme.md

 - You can only view the first log within a given log file
 - There is no option for choosing which values you want to graph
 - There is no control over the amount of smoothing applied to the graph lines
-- There are no buttons to help you nudge the log alignment with the video
 - There is no way to single-step between loop iterations with the arrow keys

 ## License